smashchats/smash-web-client/README.md

 - [x] generating a peer identity / DID
 - [x] exporting a peer identity / DID
-- [x] loading a peer identity into a SmashMessaging instance
 - [x] connecting to SME
 - [x] sending a text message to a peer
 - [x] receiving a text message from a peer